open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

   ...
 ```

-Different image types can be built by using differend JSON config files and parameters.
+Different image types can be built by using different JSON config files and parameters.

-To build the ISO image, run to following command:
+To build an ISO image, run the following command:

 ```bash
 sudo make iso -j8 REBUILD_TOOLS=y REBUILD_PACKAGES=n CONFIG_FILE=./imageconfigs/full.json
 ```